josephletobar/parkinsons-spatial-transcriptomics/README.md

-# Embedding Analysis of Parkinson’s Transcriptomics
+# Analysis of Parkinson’s Spatial Transcriptomics